The Aemulus Project VI: Emulation of beyond-standard galaxy clustering statistics to improve cosmological constraints: Simulations and Galaxy Bias Model

 where \texttt{erf()} is the error function.
 The number of satellite galaxies is drawn from a Poisson distribution with a mean of

-The parameters are defined as follows: $M_\mathrm{min}$ is the mass at which half of the halos host a central galaxy, $\sigma_{\mathrm{log}M}$ controls the scatter of halo mass at fixed galaxy luminosity, $\alpha$ is the power-law index for the mass dependence of the number of satellites, $\msat$ is a typical mass for halos to host one satellite, and $M_\mathrm{cut}$ varies the cutoff mass in the satellite occupation function.
-We fix the number density to $\bar{n} = 2 \times 10^{-4} (\hMpc)^{-3}$.
-We note that this is somewhat lower than the peak BOSS number density, but similar to a Luminous Red Galaxy (LRG) sample, and is designed to produce a sample closer to volume limited; it is the number density used in the \aemulus V analysis of BOSS LOWZ+CMASS \citep{Zhai2022}.
-We then compute the value of $M_\mathrm{min}$ to satisfy this number density after varying the other HOD parameters.
+The parameters are defined as follows: $M_\mathrm{min}$ is the mass at which half of the halos host a central galaxy, $\sigma_{\mathrm{log}M}$ controls the scatter of halo mass at fixed galaxy luminosity, $\alpha$ is the power-law index for the mass dependence of the number of satellites, $\msat$ is a typical mass for halos to host one satellite, $M_\mathrm{cut}$ varies the cutoff mass in the satellite occupation function, and $\fmax$ is the central occupation fraction of the highest-mass halos.
+When the $\fmax$ parameter equals unity, in the high halo mass limit, all halos host galaxies; setting $\fmax < 1$ adjusts this fraction.
+This accounts for bright galaxies missed in target selection---for example, due to color and magnitude effects, as is the case in the BOSS-LOWZ sample \citep{leauthaud_stripe_2016}; a similar parameterization has been used in other analyses \citep{hoshino_luminous_2015, guo_incomplete_2018, Chapman2021, zhai_aemulus_2023}.